October 4, 2019

 Are you getting a Fatal Error: max_execution_time exceeded message while using WordPress?
 No worries.
 It simply means that the PHP script you run takes longer to complete than the limit allows.
-Read on to find out how to solve this issue.
+Read on to find out how to debug this WordPress issue.

 There are three methods that you can use to fix the max execution time error in WordPress: editing the .htaccess file, changing the time limit via the control panel, and installing a plugin.